Mohammad Said Yusof: "Bocor" remark

 In a 9 May 2007 Parliament session, Mohammad Said supported Kinabatangan MP Datuk Bung Mokhtar Radin, who made sexist remarks referencing menstruation against Fong Po Kuan, a female Batu Gajah MP from the Democratic Action Party.
 The incident occurred during a heated argument with Fong over ceiling leakages in the Parliament Houses, accumulating to both men stating the following in Malay:

 Mana ada bocor?
 Batu Gajah pun bocor tiap-tiap bulan juga.
 (Where is the leak?
 Batu Gajah leaks every month too.)

 Both Mohammad Said and Bung Mokhtar's remark led to an uproar among women's groups.
 The two MPs would later issue a "public apology" to women "who might have been offended" by their words during a meeting with Women, Family and Community Development Minister Shahrizat Abdul Jalil on 18 May 2007.

 Death

-Mohd Said Yusof died at 28 August 2023 due to heart problems and diabetes.
+Mohd Said Yusof died on 28 August 2023 due to heart problems and diabetes.